jim-collier/x9git/project/design.md

 	- So the fix is offered, not taken. `account set` is an ordinary mutating command with a plan and a confirmation, and `status`/`whoami` stay read-only and script-safe.
 	- It refuses a key the loader does not read, and a value the loader would drop.
 A line written past either check lands in the file and is ignored on every load, so the file says one thing and every command does another - the worst of the three possible outcomes.
 	- Everything it does not change comes back byte for byte, byte-order mark and line endings included.
 This file is hand-written and hand-commented; a command that reformatted it in passing would cost more than it saved.
-	- A key already present more than once is refused rather than guessed at. `path` and `pathContains` are repeatable by design, and replacing the first of several would look like it worked and change nothing that is read.
+	- A key already present more than once is refused rather than guessed at. `path` and `pathcontains` are repeatable by design, and replacing the first of several would look like it worked and change nothing that is read.

 - The accounts file lives where the platform in hand keeps one, and the place it used to live is never taken away.
 	- Gitsby searched `$XDG_CONFIG_HOME`, then `~/.config`, then `%APPDATA%`, on every platform.
 That is a Linux convention applied everywhere: a Windows user's file landed under a dot-directory in their profile, a macOS user's outside `Application Support`, and both only because nothing had been found first.